Be a Part of Jax Book Fest 2025

 - Market your Book to the Library (if you would like the Library to purchase your book)

-- Learn how to create your e-book at Self-Publishing your e-Book with the Library
+- Learn how to give us your e-book at Self-Publishing your e-Book with the Library

 - Find other Jax authors in the #ReadLocal Collection on BiblioBoard Library